 Lego is celebrating the 40th anniversary of the the Minifigure this year, but the history of block-based humans goes back further than that.
 So let’s take a look at The Evolution of Lego Minifigs (and their blocks in general) over the last 50 or so years.

 The first Lego Minifigs appeared in 1975, along with smaller wheelsets.
 This was from the days when Lego blocks came only in black, white, red, yellow, and blue.
 And green baseplates.
 And clear window bricks.
 And a few gray pieces, but only technical ones like wheel mount blocks.
-(Okay, they actually had a quite few different colors going on back then.)
+(Okay, they actually had quite a few different colors going on back then.)
 And just like that, the Lego universe was dominated by a scale somewhere around 1/48.

 Oh, and they weren’t officially called Minifigures yet.
 But we’ll go with that term for now.